mwangiii/Steghub-devops-training/Orchestrating_containers_across_multiple_Virtual_Servers_with_Kubernetes_one/README.md

 # CONGRATULATIONS!

-You have created your first Kubernetes cluster From-Ground-Up!
- It was not an easy task, but you have learned how different components of K8s work together - it will help you not just in creation of clusters in the real work experience, but will also help you with sound skills to maintain and troubleshoot them further.
+We have built our first Kubernetes cluster from the ground up!
+It wasn’t easy, but we gained a deep understanding of how K8s components work together.
+This experience not only helps with setting up clusters but also with maintaining and troubleshooting them in real-world scenarios.

-Proceed to the next exciting PBL projects to practice more Kubernetes and other cool technologies with us!
+On to the next project—more Kubernetes and exciting technologies ahead!